Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Is chalcedony worth anything?

-The value of chalcedony varies depending on its type, color, size, and quality.
-Some chalcedony varieties, like blue chalcedony, can be quite valuable, while others are more affordable.
+The value of chalcedony varies depending on its type, colour, size, and quality.
+Some chalcedony varieties, like blue chalcedony, can be valuable, while others are more affordable.

-The rarest color of chalcedony is considered to be a deep, translucent red, known as "jeweller's rouge chalcedony."
-It's highly sought after by collectors.
+The rarest color of chalcedony is a deep, translucent red, known as "jeweller's rouge chalcedony."
+Collectors highly seek it out.

 What is the spiritual meaning of chalcedony?

-Chalcedony is associated with tranquility, communication, and balance.
+Chalcedony is associated with tranquillity, communication, and balance.
 It's believed to promote feelings of peace, calmness, and open communication.

 What chakra is chalcedony?